Diesel Production Costs - Q2 2023

 This report presents a techno-economic analysis of Ultra-Low Sulfur Diesel (ULSD) production via the sulfur removal of a low-sulfur diesel feed by means of a reactive adsorption process similar the S Zorb technology (originally developed by ConocoPhillips).
 The economic analysis performed assumes a plant located in the United States.

-The cost analyses presented in the report Diesel E81A target a 1,500 kta (kilometric tons per annum) United States-based plant.
+The cost analyses presented in this report target a 1,500 kta (kilo metric ton per annum per annum) United States-based plant.
 For those interested in cost analyses considering other plant capacities and/or locations, Intratec offers a customized analysis as an optional feature.